Parents are over 40% of the workforce and if schools and daycares remain closed, that leaves them in an impossible situation.

 The numbers are clear: There is no reopening the economy until there's a solution for working parents.
 Period.

-[A version of this post was originally published April 29, 2020.
-It has been updated.]
+[A version of this post was originally published in April 2020, and updated in May 2020.
+It has been updated again.
+And there is still no plan for working parents who need full-time childcare.]

 - Reopening Schools After Coronavirus Shutdown: What to Expect ... ›